everburstSun/dash-molstar/docs/source/targets.md

    :type ins_code: str, optional
    :param name: The name of the residue (e.g., 'GLY', 'A').
    :type name: str, optional
    :param atoms: A list of dictionaries, where each dictionary represents an atom.
+This should be automatically provided when parsing the return data from dash-molstar.
    :type atoms: List[dict], optional
 ```